-We will now try Cortical CLARA for this example as well.
+18. We will now try Cortical CLARA for this example as well.
 Select the menu entry Image / Surface Image / Settings.
 In the dialog box for Cortical Imaging, select CLARA and re-set all settings to Default using the button.
 Close the dialog box with OK.

-20. Press the inflation button on the toolbar to check for other maxima.
+- 19. Then, using the arrow button in the centre of the window, select Cortical CLARA.
+The cursor is automatically set at 0 ms where the maximum activity is, and the averaged brain for the 12-year old template model is shown.
+Activity centers around a sulcus in the frontal left lobe, consistent with the dipole and CLARA solutions. - 20.
+Press the inflation button on the toolbar to check for other maxima.
 There is a small activity visible at the tip of the right temporal lobe, but it is much smaller in amplitude.